Closing the Nutritional Care Gap in Cancer Treatment

 Our Call to Action: Close the nutritional care gap

-Danone urges EU policymakers to revise Europe’s Beating Cancer Plan to fully acknowledge the role of nutritional support, and medical nutrition in particular, in treatments:
+Echoing the recent call from WHO/Europe, Danone urges EU policymakers to revise Europe’s Beating Cancer Plan to fully acknowledge the role of nutritional support, particularly, medical nutrition, as outlined in our EU Call to Action 2024-2029:

 1. Screening and monitoring cancer patients for malnutrition to provide timely nutritional care